 Visitors can use auto-suggest to help them avoid making mistakes while filling out their search queries.
 To prevent confusing or distracting visitors, make sure your auto-suggestions are useful.

 Moreover, a placeholder text on the search box can guide users on the type of query they can ask.

 2. Slow Page Load Affects Bounce Rate

 That’s why the bounce rate of slow web pages is higher than the fast ones.
-Also, the conversion rate of fast websites is much higher than the slow ones.
+Also, the conversion rate of fast websites is much higher than that of slow ones.

 Fast page load is also a crucial measure in search engine optimization (SEO) practices.
 The performance of your site is crucial, and you should make all possible efforts to optimize the speed.